 Gregory Hoy

-Rob Malcolm, vice president of marketing and online sales at CLX, a messaging company that partners with Google in the RCS ecosystem, believes Apple will jump on the bandwagon: “My take is that they want to support open standards.
-In some countries, such as Brazil and South Africa, Android is dominant by some margin.
-If RCS takes off in those markets, it will follow Apple ”.
+Rob Malcolm, vice president of online marketing and sales at CLX, a messaging company that works with Google in the RCS ecosystem, believes Apple will jump on the bandwagon: "My guess is that they want to support open standards.
+In some countries, like Brazil and South Africa, Android is dominant by some margin.
+If RCS takes off in those markets, Apple will follow."

 How?
-By including RCS in a future iOS update, let's say those in the know, which will be loaded into new Apple phones and possibly added via an over-the-air update to existing phones.
-The potential strength of RCS, enthusiasts say, is that it will become the natural messaging app for smartphones.
-“If RCS is on the native client, they'll start learning how to use it,” says Hoy.
-"We are only at the beginning, but the RCS client is backwards compatible so that we can communicate with someone who does not have it."
+By including RCS in a future iOS update, say those in the know, which will be loaded into new Apple phones and perhaps added via an over-the-air update to existing phones.
+RCS's potential selling point, enthusiasts say, is that it will become the natural messaging app for smartphones.
+"If RCS is in the native client, they'll start learning how to use it," says Hoy.
+"We're just getting started, but the RCS client is backwards compatible, so you can communicate with someone who doesn't have it."

 It's changing.